 For the couple with a seltzer addiction

-For the couple that fights over whose turn it is to clean
+For the couple who fight over whose turn it is to clean

-Strategist writer Liza Corsillo swears by this robot vacuum, which she says saved her from spending money on couples therapy.
+Another recommendation from Strategist writer Liza Corsillo is this robot vacuum, which she says saved her from spending money on couples therapy.
 “When we first moved in together we were bickering so much about household chores, specifically how often the apartment needed vacuuming,” she says.
 “I love to watch it roll around our living room eating up dust and crumbs, and two years in, it still works just as well.”

 For the couple with a lot of books but not a lot of space

-For the couple that likes to cook together
+For the couple who like to cook together

 New York editor Christopher Bonanos told us one of the best gifts he received as a couple was this cutting board, given as an engagement gift in 2007.
 “It seems boring on the surface, but it’s not,” he says.
 “It’s the kind of gift you keep on the counter for decades, and it literally has been used every single day since.”

-For the couple that really loves their dog(s)
+For the couple who really love their dog(s) …

 Strategist contributor Jason Stewart calls this battle rope a dream buy for the respectable home gym he’s been putting together.
 “The simple but explosive activity of repeatedly whipping the thick ropes helps work out muscles you never even knew you had,” he says.
 Any workout-loving couple that hasn’t been able to go to the gym in a while will appreciate these ropes.

 For the couple who doesn’t own a dishwasher